SESYNC-ci/tidyverse-lesson/docs/_slides/intro.md

 ## Lesson Objectives

-- Become familiar with tidyverse charcteristics
+- Become familiar with opinions of the tidyverse
+- Learn functions for tidy import, tranformation, visualization, and modeling
-- Combine functionality of tidyverse packages
+- Combine functionality of multiple tidyverse packages

 ===